roloje777/mg-bits-and-bytes-blog/_posts/Technology-and-applied-sciences/2024-04-01-are-we-doomed.md

         </p>
         <p>
         I tend to agree with the latter.<br>
-        Have you met people that have no conciousness, low in EQ, AQ or even SQ (shoo, that alot of Q's 😂), and don't care what effect their actions or words have on others?<br>
+        Have you met people that have no conciousness, low in EQ, AQ or even SQ (shoo, that allot of Q's 😂), and don't care what effect their actions or words have on others?<br>
         </p>
         <details>
         <summary>